sydempsey/sydempsey.github.io/projects/project-3.md

   - SQL
   - Web API
   - Angular CLI
-summary: My team and I designed, programmed, and installed a queuing and check-in system for the Animal Quarantine Facility at the Daniel K. Inouye International Airport.
+summary: My team and I designed, programmed, and installed a new queuing and check-in system for the Animal Quarantine Facility at the Daniel K. Inouye International Airport.
 ---

 <div class="ui medium rounded images">